Miccighel/Readersourcing-2.0-RS_Server/docs/migration/rails-8-spike.md

   rs_server_webapp ./bin/rails test
 ```

-## Remaining integration work

-The next checkpoint is an end-to-end contract test from RS_Rate to the rating
+## Integration contract

+RS_Rate retains the route, JSON, authentication-header, and publication
+extraction contracts exercised by the client tests.
+Changes to the frontend
-endpoint.
-Modernizing the frontend or changing the TRM formula must remain
+interaction model or to the TRM formula remain separate domain decisions.
-separate changes so that either can be assessed independently from the
-framework migration.